Koenkk/zigbee2mqtt.io/docs/advanced/more/switch-to-dev-branch.md

 # Update
 git fetch origin dev
+# If you get an `error: pathspec 'dev' did not match any file(s) known to git` execute: `git fetch origin --unshallow`
 git checkout dev # Change 'dev' to 'master' to switch back to the release version git pull npm ci